310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Wataru %}
 My oh my, this is completely against etiquette!

 However!
-If their attention is now on us, then it is an entertainers’ job to perform!
+If their attention is now on us, then it is an entertainer's job to perform!
 Now then, everyone!
 Please keep your eyes on the palm of my hand!

 *One, two, Amazing!* Now, you shall find a pamphlet of the aquarium in your pockets!
 Please see for yourselves!